blockdeep/libro/src/medium/Unrestricted_XCM_Execution.md

 ## What should be avoided

-The following code permits extrinsics with XCM instructions to pass through `pallet-xcm`.
+The following code allows extrinsics with XCM instructions to pass through `pallet-xcm`.

 ```rust
 type XcmExecuteFilter = Everything;